PeterCamilleri/docs/rake_snippets.md

     $ rake rdoc

+Note: I am moving away from rdoc on the grounds that it is often distracting from understanding the code and is an extra maintenance burden and is often out of date and thus misleading.

 ### Code Smells

 The reek gem is a powerful tool for identifying areas of code that may be improved.
 This snippet run a scan on the code library and records the results:

 ```ruby
 desc "Run a scan for smelly code!"
 task :reek do |t|
   `reek --no-color lib > reek.txt`
 end
 ```

 Run this via:

     $ rake reek